 How to Treat Arthritis Pain at Home

-While arthritis treatments like pain medication and bracing can be effective in managing pain, there are a number of at-home and natural remedies for relieving discomfort in your joints that are gaining in popularity.
+Arthritis treatments like pain medication and bracing can be effective in managing pain.
+However, there are also a number of at-home and natural remedies for relieving discomfort in your joints.

 Exercise may seem like the last thing you want to do when your joints are bothering you.
 However, low-impact physical activity has many benefits for people with pain from arthritis.
 The benefits of exercise include: